RedRelay/SpongeCreeperHeal/README.md

 # SpongeCreeperHeal

-SpongeCreeperHeal is a *Work In Progress* project, source are not available yet due to current unstabilities.
+SpongeCreeperHeal is a *Work In Progress* project, source are now available but all feature are not implemented.
+Currently SpongeCreeperHeal is not suitable to be deploy on real servers.
 SpongeCreeperHeal is not only a porting of [ForgeCreeperHeal](https://github.com/RedRelay/ForgeCreeperHeal) from Forge to Sponge.

 It is a complete code refactoring to make it easier to understand and to contribute.